18F/handbook/_pages/software-tools/trello.md

 - **Abide by [the TTS Code of Conduct]({{site.baseurl}}/code-of-conduct).** If you see anyone violating our Code of Conduct, see the reporting section.
 - Only use [approved Power-Ups](#power-ups)
+- Create boards under GSA-managed Teams, not under your individual account

 ## Usage